 The Arts in France: Where do I begin?
 In cinema, literature and art France has produced and attracted the world’s best.

 The Lumière Brothers are credited with pioneering the motion picture in 1895 so, in short, France invented cinema.
 The French film industry is second only to the US film industry in terms of popularity around the world.
 The world’s most prominent film festival takes place in Cannes.

-A number of French TV series make my Armchair Travel list of best European TV series.
+A number of French TV series make my list of European TV Series Worth Watching.

 French literary heavyweights include Simone de Beauvoir, Jean-Paul Sartre, Alexandre Dumas, Gustav Flaubert, Antoine de Saint-Exupéry, Moliére, George Sand, Victor Hugo, Marcel Proust and Jules Verne.
 Anna Gavalda’s Hunting and Gathering made it on to my Best Books to Read while Travelling fiction list.